tacticdemonic/sb-logger-extension/sb-logger-extension/README.md

 2. Enable "Developer mode" (toggle in top-right corner)

-3. Click "Load unpacked" and select the `sb-logger-extension` folder
+3. Click "Load unpacked" and select the `surebet-helper-extension` folder

 4. The extension is now permanently installed (persists across browser restarts)

 ### Firefox
 1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`

-2. Click "Load Temporary Add-on" and select the `manifest.json` file from the `sb-logger-extension` folder
+2. Click "Load Temporary Add-on" and select the `manifest.json` file from the `surebet-helper-extension` folder
    - Note: In Firefox, temporary add-ons are removed when the browser restarts
    - For permanent installation in Firefox, you would need to sign the extension through Mozilla Add-ons